dotnet/designs/proposed/logging-generator.md

 public static partial void LogName(this ILogger logger, string name, Exception exception);
 ```

-described in the previous section, the usage would look like:
+described in the previous section, to take advantage of the string interpolation builder, the usage would look like:

 ```csharp
 public static void LogName(this ILogger logger, string name, Exception exception) =>